coreinfrastructure/best-practices-badge/doc/other.md

     software written using a memory-unsafe language (e.g., C or C++),
     <i>then</i> the project MUST use
-    at least one dynamic tool (e.g., a fuzzer or web application scanner) be routinely used in combination with a mechanism to detect memory safety problems such as buffer overwrites.
+    at least one dynamic tool (e.g., a fuzzer or web application scanner) routinely used in combination with a mechanism to detect memory safety problems such as buffer overwrites.
     If the project does not produce software written